-Celia Imrie plays “Phil,” Sam’s aging, eccentric English expatriate mother who inconveniently lives across the street.
+Celia Imrie plays “Phil,” Sam’s aging, eccentric English expatriate mother who lives across the street.

 For television, Imrie most recently starred alongside Benedict Cumberbatch in Sky Atlantic and Showtime’s Patrick Melrose, based on the semi-autobiographical novels by Edward St. Aubyn.
 On stage, in 2016, she returned to The Old Vic in the much-lauded King Lear with Glenda Jackson.

 Imrie effortlessly made the transition from being a beloved actress to a talented novelist.
 Her debut novel, Not Quite Nice, published by Bloomsbury in 2015, appeared in the Sunday Times Top Ten for six weeks and was cited as a “delicious piece of entertainment.”
-It also reached number five in the Apple iBooks chart and number eight in Amazon’s book chart.
-Imrie’s second novel, Nice Work If You Can Get It was published in February 2016 while her third, Sail Away, was published in February 2018.
-In 2011 Imrie’s autobiography The Happy Hoofer was released.
-Robert McCrum of Observer commented: “For tasty gossip, Celia is the hottest ticket in town...
+It also reached number five in the Apple ibook chart and number eight in Amazon’s book chart.
+Imrie’s second novel Nice Work If You Can Get It was published in February 2016 and her third, Sail Away, was published in February 2018.
+In 2011, Imrie released her autobiography The Happy Hoofer.
+Robert McCrum of The Observer commented: “For tasty gossip, Celia is the hottest ticket in town...
 The Happy Hoofer is backstage gossip from the premiere league.”